STDs That Cause Dry Skin: Causes, Symptoms, And More

 What Are STDs?

 Sexually transmitted diseases (STDs) are a group of diseases that are contracted through sexual contact with another person.
 One can also acquire STDs through shared needles, blood transfusions, and from a mother to her child during pregnancy.
-HIV AIDs, herpes, syphilis, gonorrhea, chlamydia, etc. are a few STDs people may develop.
+HIV AIDs, herpes, syphilis, gonorrheai XA sexually transmitted bacterium infection in both males and females affecting the urethra, rectum, throat, or cervix. , chlamydia, etc. are a few STDs people may develop.
 They are divided into two categories: curable and incurable STDs.
 Diseases such as HIV-AIDs, and herpes, currently have no cure and rely on reduction and management of symptoms.
-STDs such as syphilis and chlamydia can easily be treated by administering antibiotics.
+STDs such as syphilis and chlamydiai XA common sexually transmitted infection among both men and women and can permanently damage the reproductive system in women. can easily be treated by administering antibiotics.
 While each STD has a different set of symptoms, all of them have a few symptoms in common which we will read about in the next section.

 Symptoms Of STDs

 While it is possible to develop an STD without showing symptoms, here are some of the most common symptoms that are noticeable and easy to diagnose (1), (2):

 - Painful urination

 - Genital swelling